JsMendoza13/JsMendoza13/README.md

 <br>⠀⠀of a data capture and reporting system for a multinational company in Colombia.
 <br>🧨I'm currently working on my own projects.
 <br>🍀My goal is to contribute to the work environment by promoting
-<br>a supportive culture and the ability to generate creative ideas.
+<br>⠀⠀a supportive culture and the ability to generate creative ideas.
 <br>⚽I like horror movies, anime, and having fun with my friends.